Excitonic quantum criticality: from bilayer graphene to narrow Chern bands: Excitonic quantum criticality of electrons

 \subsection{NFL counterflow: General motivation}

-In Sections~\ref{subsec:FLbilayer_setup} and \ref{subsec:FL_bilayer_continuity}, we established the continuity of itinerant excitonic transitions and described some of its basic critical properties.
+In Sections~\ref{subsec:FLbilayer_setup} and \ref{subsec:FL_bilayer_continuity}, we established the continuity of itinerant excitonic transitions to leading nontrivial order in a particular controlled expansion and described some of its basic critical properties.
 Now, let us turn to transport, which is often the simplest experimental probe in 2D Van der Waals materials.
 Our goal is to find universal transport coefficients that (1) are intrinsic to the infrared (IR) fixed point of the theory, and (2) are amenable to controlled calculations.

 In other words, we are after transport quantities which exhibit universal behavior in the scaling limit, where operators that are irrelevant in the renormalization group (RG) sense vanish.
 Using general arguments, we will see in this section that one quantity naturally capable of satisfying both requirements is the counterflow conductivity.
 We will follow this up with a direct calculation deriving NFL counterflow in Section~\ref{subsec:FLbilayer_pert}.